 - Evening events and programs

-Why people want to experience seva at Kripalu:
+Why people want to serve (seva) at Kripalu:

-- To explore the ancient practice of Karma Yoga
+- To explore the ancient and mindful practice of Karma Yoga

 - To integrate yoga into their work and personal relationships